arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues32.md

   for detailed instructions.

 ### System Integration

 * On some Linux systems systemd and system v might report that the arangodb service is in good condition when it could not be started.
 In this case the user needs to check `/var/log/arangodb3` for further information about the failed startup.

+### Startup

+* We have seen the arangod process hanging during startup in slower environments.
+The reason for this is a race in the V8 context initialization, and it has already been fixed in the devel branch.

 ### Web UI

  * Edition label (Community or Enterprise) next to the ArangoDB logo looks blurry in Safari on Mac OS X.

  * AQL Editor: Selecting "all results" as limit option will return zero results, which is wrong.

 ### Mac OS X

  * Storage engine is not changeable on an existing database.
 Currently only the initial selection of the storage engine is supported.
    In order to use another storage engine, you have to delete your ArangoDB application (Mac Application Folder) and `/Users/<your_user_name>/Library/ArangoDB` folder.